restlet/restlet-tutorial/README.md

 They are both situated in ```/tmp``` folder.
-To simplify the launch of the application, authentication and authorization are done in-memory (You can overwrite that with you own authentication system).
+To simplify the launch of the application, authentication and authorization are done in-memory (You should  overwrite that with you own authentication system).
 Here are the login/password available:

 * admin/admin : to get admin role
 * owner/owner : to get owner role